emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * Go back to school: High robustness (skills useful in many futures) but lower efficacy if you want immediate income.
 * Move abroad: Medium robustness (depends on political/economic stability of destination), medium efficacy if you value adventure and cultural exposure.
 * Shift industries: High robustness if industry is growing and transferable skills apply; medium efficacy if transition is slow.
-* Content creator career: Low–medium robustness (depends heavily on platform and market trends), high efficacy if creativity and autonomy are top goals
+* Content creator career: Low–medium robustness (depends heavily on platform and market trends), high efficacy if creativity and autonomy are top goals<br><br>

 **12) 30 / 60 / 90-day actions: What should I do in the first 30, 60, and 90 days to move forward on each path?**<br>